 The ageing population in Lincolnshire is projected to increase at a faster rate than regionally or nationally, widening the difference with other areas.

 In addition to the exponential growth in the population of Lincolnshire the county also has an ageing population.
-At the time of the census in 2001, 18.8% of the Lincolnshire population was aged 65 and over, which equates to around 121,800 people.
-Mid-year estimates for 2005 have suggested that this has now risen to 19.5% (132,300 people).
-The number aged 15 - 64 has also risen and the proportion that this makes up of the total has increased slightly.
-It is therefore in the youngest age group that numbers have fallen.
-Between 2001 and 2005, the number of 0 - 14 year olds fell by more than 2,200 people (from 17.9% of the total to 16.8%).
-This is a major trend for member and partner organisations to address, should this trend continue the accompanying impacts could be changes to school provision and in the longer term, changed workforce patterns.
-It is projected by 2011, more than a quarter of East Lindsey’s population will be aged 65 and over, and the figures are only slightly lower for South Holland and Boston.
+At the time of the census in 2011, 21% of the Lincolnshire population was aged 65 and over, which equates to 147,851 people.
+Mid-year estimates for 2016 have suggested that this has now risen by 156.13% to 378,700 people.
+The number of people aged 20-64 has also risen and the proportion that this makes up the total has increased slightly.
+Between 2011 and 2016, the number of 0-15-year-olds increased by more than 4% (from 121,900 of the total to 126,900 people).
+These are major trends for member and partner organisations to address, should this trend continue the accompanying impacts could be changes to school provision and in the longer term, changed workforce patterns.
+It is projected by 2039, more than a half of East Lindsey’s population will be aged 65 and over, and the figures are only slightly lower for West Lindsey, South Holland, Boston, North Kesteven and South Kesteven.
 This trend has a serious implication for our partner members and the infrastructure of support for this population that needs to be developed and supported in meeting the challenges of this increase.
-The dependency ratio will also continue to increase ensuring that more people will require services and need support from the local economy with less people contributing to the economy and actively able to provide services to this section of the community.
-Based on information available it is possible that the total number of people aged 65 and over could increase by around 77,000 between 2005 and 2021.
-Little change is projected to occur in the number of younger people and only a relatively small increase is projected in the middle age group.
+The dependency ratio will also continue to increase ensuring that more people will require services and need support for the local economy with fewer people contributing to the economy and actively able to provide services to this section of the community.
+Based on information available it is possible that the total number of people aged 65 and over could increase dramatically by 2040.
+Little change is projected to occur in the number of young people and only a relatively small increase is projected in the middle group.
 This will have implications for service provision from all sectors in the future and particularly within the key partners in the voluntary and community sector, and our local government partners.

 A good place to grow older: learning and innovation from local government